thecoldwine/mermaider/README.md

   -connection-string string
         Connection string to a target database, driver will be inferred automatically -db-type string
-        Type of the database if it cannot be guessed right from the connection string (default "postgres") -schema string
+        Type of the database if it cannot be guessed right from the connection string (default "postgres"), options: postgres, sqlserver
+  -schema string
         Schema name for the database, defaults to dbo for MSSQL, public for postgres
 ```